zane-codes9/CLAMSer/README.md

 CLAMSer is currently in a public beta.
 We are actively seeking feedback from researchers familiar with metabolic analysis to refine the tool and prioritize future features.

-If you have a moment, please provide feedback on the following:
+If you have a moment, please provide feedback on the questions:

-*   **Workflow Intuition:** Does the `Upload -> Setup -> Process -> Export` workflow make sense for how you typically work?
-Are there any steps that feel confusing or out of place?
+* Does the `Upload -> Setup -> Process -> Export` workflow make sense for how you typically work?
+Are there any steps that feel confusing/out of place?
-*   **Core Feature Set:** Does the application address the most critical, time-consuming parts of your initial data processing?
-Are there any glaring omissions in the core feature set (e.g., a specific normalization method, a key summary statistic)?
+* Does the application address the most critical, time-consuming parts of your initial data processing?
+Are there any omissions in the core feature set (e.g., a specific normalization method, a key summary statistic)?
-*   **The "Bridge" Concept:** Our goal is to be the "bridge" to your statistical software, not to replace it.
+* The goal of CLAMSer is to be a "bridge" to statistical software.
 Does the exported CSV provide the data in a format that would be immediately useful for you in Prism, R, SPSS, or other?

 Please send any thoughts, bug reports, or suggestions to Zane Khartabill at `mkhal061@uottawa.ca` or [open an issue](https://github.com/zane-codes9/CLAMSer/issues) on this GitHub repository.